c-jimenez/open-ocpp/examples/README.md

 How to run the examples:
 * Customize the *config.ini* file of the selected example with the URL of the Central System and the other connection parameters has well has the OCPP configuration keys
-* Run the exmaple using the **-w** option to specify the path of the configuration file
+* Run the example using the **-w** option to specify the path of the configuration file